 We all know the distinction between positive and negative.
 It’s like white and black, good and bad, and right and wrong.
-Therefore, the desire to live a good and positive life comes natural to us.
+Therefore, the desire to live a good and positive life comes naturally to us.

 A positive life is different from a specific goal or want.
 If you want a specific thing like money, a job or a person – then you might have it, but it’s still something you can’t always control.

 But a positive life is something you can always take control of and change from within because you can live a positive life no matter where you are, who you are, or what you do.

-This article takes you through 4 simple steps that will help you let go of negativity and start living the positive life you deserve.
+This article takes you through the simple steps that will help you let go of negativity and start living the positive life you deserve.

 What Is A Positive Life?

 Before getting to the 4 steps, it’s worth asking yourself what exactly is a positive life?
 What does living a positive life look like?

 A positive life is more than something that you can control.
 It entails a series of thought processes, beliefs, and an overall mindset.
 Specifically, living your daily life like this:

 - Maintaining an overly positive and realistic attitude and taking positive actions.